RussWinkler/TheODGreenNewDeal/README.md

     4. By Amending Federal discrimination laws to include "Citizens who are legally allowed to carry a firearm" as a protected class of citizen, and prevent discrimination against this protected class by prohibiting businesses and States from denying access based exclusively on the carrying of a firearm.

-    5. By denying recognition of suspected, accused, or convicted perpetrators of illegal firearm use, violence, or mass casualty events by shifting the media focus from the suspects who commit these acts to the victims, survivors, and heroes who stop them.1
+    5. By denying recognition of suspected, accused, or convicted perpetrators of illegal firearm use, violence, or mass casualty events by shifting the media focus from the suspects who commit these acts to the victims, survivors, and heroes who stop them.

     6. By removing unconstitutional laws that restrict firearm ownership on the basis of arbitrary features including but not limited to -